 The following graphic illustrates the Medicare PFS payment rates formula that is used to establish what physicians and other providers are paid.

-RPM devices must meet the Food and Drug Administration’s (FDAs) criteria for a designated medical device.
-These can include:
+Under 2026 guidelines, RPM devices must meet the Food and Drug Administration’s (FDA) criteria for a designated medical device.
+These devices must automatically and digitally transmit data.
+Manual entry by the patient is generally not permitted for billing.

-This gives RHCs/FQHCs access to individual billing codes aims to improve payment accuracy and provide clarity about which services beneficiaries receive.
+This move to give RHCs/FQHCs access to individual billing codes aims to improve payment accuracy and provide clarity about which services beneficiaries receive.

 Providers can offer RPM alongside Chronic Care Management (CCM).